rabbitmq/cluster-operator/docs/proposals/20200302-upgrade-rmqk8s-map.md

 ## Proposal [WIP]

-- Explain upgrade philosophy
 Our objective with upgrades is to seek to acquire a definition of the minimum set of required conditions for an upgrade journey to start from, so we can iterate towards the ideal upgrade journey over time.
-This set of requirements can, or Minimum Viable Upgrade, can then be used as a target for GA, because we can be confident that we have covered the minimum required user journey while giving ourselves a chance to iterate towards implementing better workflows.
+This set of requirements, or Minimum Viable Upgrade, can then be used as a target for GA, because we can be confident that we have covered the minimum required user journey while giving ourselves a chance to iterate towards implementing better workflows in future versions.

 We can summarise the upgrade journeys by listing out aspects of the behaviour of the system during an upgrade: